 Welcome to the Digital Archive of the Hidden Galleries Project

-This digital collection presents visual and textual materials relating to the creative practices and material culture of the religious underground located within the files of the secret police in Central and Eastern Europe.
+This digital collection presents visual and textual materials relating to the creative practices and material culture of the religious underground within the archives of the secret police in Central and Eastern Europe.
 The materials presented here, that in most cases have not been preserved elsewhere, relate to the religious lives of ordinary members of minority communities under repressive authoritarian and totalitarian regimes in the twentieth century.
-This collection is indicative rather than comprehensive, the examples selected for the collection are designed to demonstrate the kinds of materials produced by and about religious underground.
+This collection is indicative rather than comprehensive, the examples selected for the collection are designed to demonstrate the kinds of materials produced by and about the religious underground.
 It is a tool to enable researchers to locate files that contain confiscated religious materials and visual images of religious groups created by the secret police that are still difficult to access and find.
-This collection features confiscated photographs, surveillance photographs, brochures, icons, drawings, letters, hymns and diaries.
+This collection features confiscated photographs, surveillance photographs, brochures, icons, drawings, letters hymns and diaries.

 Using the Hidden Galleries digital collection:

-Who is this digital collection for?
+Who is the digital collection for?
 This collection has a regional scope and is designed to greater enable cross-cultural and transnational research.
 It is designed to be used by researchers, religious communities and the general public.

 Data protection and privacy.
 The entries are in compliance with the relevant state regulations governing the archives and the ethical standards required by University College Cork.
 The personal details of living individuals featured in the files are not given in the database unless they have given specific approval or they are publicly known leaders or personalities.
 In some cases, photographs of individuals have been anonymised to protect their identity.

-If you have any queries regarding the material or want to contribute to Hidden Galleries digital collection please email:
+If you have any queries regarding the material or want to contribute to the Hidden Galleries digital collection please email: